GrapheneOS/AttestationServer/README.md

 See the overview of the project at https://attestation.app/about.

+## Installation guide

+This is an generic, incomplete guide on setting up the attestation server.

+As root, on the server:

+    useradd -m -s /bin/bash -b /var/lib attestation

+    mkdir -p /opt/attestation/deploy_{a,b}
+    cd /opt/attestation
+    ln -s deploy_a deploy

+    mkdir -p /var/www/html_{a,b}
+    cd /var/www
+    ln -s html_a html
+    chown -R www-data:www-data /var/www

+Set up ssh `authorized_keys` for the www-data and attestation users.

+Copy attestation.service to /etc/systemd/system/attestation.service.

+On your development machine, deploy the code:

+    ./deploy_server
+    ./deploy_static

+As root, on the server:

+    systemctl enable attestation
+    systemctl start attestation

 ## Email alert configuration

 In order to send email alerts, AttestationServer needs to be configured with valid credentials for